 You will find great restaurants and coffee shops, and delicious street food, lots of art galleries, and green areas, such as Cuale River Island, that you can reach through swinging bridges.

-If you find the time, taking a food tour here will get you the best experience of Vallarta food tours.
+One of the best things to do in Puerto Vallarta for foodies is(of course) a food tour.
+What better way to experience of the town and region’s rich and flavorful food scene?
 They are organized by the tourist office (that you can find right beside the Guadalupe church) and they are free.

 You will get a taste of the best food truck around the city.
 Vegan options are available too, although the majority of street food is made with seafood and meat.